BBMRI-ERIC/miabis/minutes/WebConference2021-04-15.md

 Range for MIABIS core 3.0: organisational-level (networks, biobanks, collections/studies) + content-level (samples + omics + donor) https://www.liebertpub.com/doi/10.1089/bio.2019.0129

 ## Use case: Directory
-To be implemented within Molgenis technology in the BBMRI-ERIC Directory & Biobank Finder (RD-Connect)
+MIABIS to be implemented within Molgenis technology in the BBMRI-ERIC Directory & Biobank Finder (RD-Connect)

 ### Open questions:
  - Can "collection" be replaced by the different filters?
 Or is there another definition (ownership, consent, contact point)?